bylinina/ling_course/course_notes/_build/html/_sources/ling_puzzles.md

 # Linguistic puzzles

 This page contains linguistic puzzles grouped by topic.
 I am not the author of these puzzles!
 I use them in my course course as a tool for practicing linguistic analysis: inferring underlying rules and structures from linguistic data.
+These puzzles are one of several activities offered during seminars / practical sessions.

 ## Puzzle 1: Stress in Muscogee